Iris López: Research

-López also lectures at a variety of higher education institutions, where she speaks on feminist anthropology, specifically reproductive rights and freedoms.

-López is an involved member of the American Anthropological Association (AAA).
-In December 2009, she was an organizer and chair of, and participant in, discussions on Gender, Health, and the Politics of Reproduction.

-López can be used as an academic resource for the Society for Medical Anthropology's urban and applied anthropology sections.

 López is a member of The Latina Feminist Group.
 This group co-authored Telling to Live: Latina Feminist Testimonios.
 The Center for Puerto Rican Studies at Hunter College (CENTRO), hosted some of these women, including López, as guest speakers to discuss their publication via an offshoot of their program called "centroTALKS".
 These are "dialogues on issues concerning Puerto Ricans and Latinos".

-In March 2012 (Women's History Month), Queens College (a college of the City University of New York) held their annual Virginia Frese Palmer Women's Studies Conference.
-That year's topic was reproductive justice, and Professor López was one of six other panelists to speak.

 Publications

 López published one ethnography, Matters of Choice: Puerto Rican Women's Struggle for Reproductive Freedom, in 2008.
 This book spans 25 years and 3 generations of Puerto Rican families living in New York City, many of whom are poor and do not have high degrees of education.
 The study focuses on women who have undergone sterilization (either tubal ligation, hysterectomy, or both) and narrates each family's story, from the first to the third generation.
 Themes in the ethnography include sterilization abuse, family ties, and gender roles and expectations.
 Aside from the family narratives, this ethnography provides historical context of the influence the United States had on Puerto Rican legislature, as well as historical context regarding eugenics and the Malthusian approach towards birth control and population control.

 López co-authored a full-length book entitled Telling to Live: Latina Feminist Testimonies in 2001 with fellow members of The Latina Feminist Group.

 Several of her scholarly articles are also published within academic journals, including:

 "An Ethnography of the Medicalization of Puerto Rican Women's Reproduction."
 Featured in Pragmatism in Action: Women's Responses to Body Technologies, 1998.

 "Agency and Constraint: Sterilization and Reproductive Freedom Among Puerto Rican Women in New York City."
 Featured in Urban Anthropology and Studies of Cultural Systems and World Economic Development, 1993.

 "Borinkis and Chop Suey: Puerto Rican Identity in Hawai'i, 1900 to 2000."
 Featured in The Puerto Rican Diaspora: Historical Perspectives, 2005.